ramiamer234/clock-for-vaadin/README.md

 Clock component for Vaadin
 ==============

-This is a special Clock component that displays time in hours, minutes and seconds in 24h format.
+This is a digital 24h Clock component that displays time in hours, minutes and seconds in standard 24h format.
+Includes API for setting "alert" and "overtime" timeouts that change the CSS for the clock.
-Note, synchronizes the time from web browser, so shows the current time in users timezone.
+Note, synchronizes the time from web browser, ands shows the current time in users timezone.

 		// Create a Clock
 		Clock clock = new Clock();